Human-Robotics-Lab/CuranWeb/tutorials.md

 This code adds objects to our scene asyncrounously, which means that we never block the entire scene while waiting for our object.
 The scene is now
 ![world_with_box](assets/images/world_with_box.png)

 For a reference of objects that you can add to the scene look and the classes available inside the renderer library.
 There are two special objects which need a bit more attention.

+# SequencialLinks

 How to create a robot is one of them.
 So in Curan you can create an Object called Sequencial Links.
 The API we use follows the Denavit-Harterberg convention.
 To define the robot in a file you need to write a json file describing where the meshes are, whats their relative transformation with respect to the previous link.
 Here is the json format of the LBR Med where you specify where the meshes are relative to the json file.

 ```json
 [